AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 Metadata Hierarchy level
 ------------------------
-:UK Gemini element: n/a see `Hierarchy level name <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#hierarchy_level_name>`__
+:Gemini: n/a see `Hierarchy level name <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#hierarchy_level_name>`__
-:INSPIRE equivalent: Resource type
+:INSPIRE: Resource type
-:ISO 19115 equivalent: MD_Metadata.hierarchyLevelName
+:ISO19115: MD_Metadata.hierarchyLevelName
-:Obligation/Occurance: Mandatory / Single
+:Obligation: Mandatory
+:Occurance: One

 :Definition:
 	Name of the hierarchy levels for which the metadata is provided.